Tribal-class destroyer (1936): Post-war modifications

 Post war, survivors of the class met different fates: Royal Navy Tribals were retired by the 1950s, while Tribals in service with the Australian and Canadian navies continued in service, with many refitted as anti-submarine destroyers.
 The British-built Canadian Tribals landed their 4.7-inch guns, and received a pair of 4-inch Mark XVI guns in twin mounts in the 'A' and 'B' positions instead, improving anti-aircraft capabilities, a pair of Squid mortars for anti-submarine warfare, and a twin 3 inch/50 Mark 33 gun on the 'X' position as an anti-aircraft weapon.
-Sensors were also upgraded for their new roles, and as refitted, Canadian Tribals continued to serve until the 1960s.
+Sensors were also upgraded for their new roles.
+Refitted Canadian Tribals continued to serve until the 1960s.

 Two of the Australian Tribals, Arunta and Warramunga, were modernised during the early 1950s.
 The aft-most 4.7 in gun mounting was removed, with the space modified to accommodate a Squid anti-submarine mortar.
 New sonar and radar units were fitted, the latter requiring the replacement of the tripod radar mast with a stronger lattice structure.
 Although the modernisation was intended to take less than six months per ship, it took two years for each ship to be refitted, by which time their modifications had already become obsolete.
 Financial restrictions meant that the third Australian Tribal, Bataan, was not modernised, and a combination of manpower shortages and rapid obsolescence saw all three ships decommissioned by the end of the 1950s.